Octal450/MD-11/FAQ.md

 ### Q. I can't control the rudder with my aileron axis after turning on the FlightGear auto coordination system.
 Why?

 This aircraft has a complex and realistic flight control system, which contains a yaw damper and turn coordinator.
-Therefore, auto coordination is not nessesary and the rudder is only used in the air when de-crabbing during crosswind landings.
+Therefore, auto coordination is not necessary, and the rudder is only used in the air when de-crabbing during crosswind landings.

 When the aircraft detects that auto coordination has been turned on, it enables the aileron drives tiller system.
 This way, you will be able to control the nose wheel with the aileron axis to steer on the ground.
 Please use keyboard for rudder functionality.

 ### Q. Some menu items are greyed out when using this aircraft.
 Why?